 Rule #5 – Don’t be afraid to take your claim dispute “up the ladder”

-If you are not satisfied with the explanation you received following rule #4, then by all means contact the adjuster and present your case with facts and documentation that support your claim.
+If the explanation you received following rule #4 does not satisfy you, then by all means, contact the adjuster and present your case with facts and documentation to support your claim.

-Be prepared to follow-up with a phone call and to work your way up the chain of command.
+Prepare to follow up with a phone call and work your way up the chain of command.
 If you still aren’t able to get the resolution you believe you deserve you may need to contact a lawyer.

 Look for a lawyer with experience in dealing with house fire claims.
 Insurers know how to litigate and you will need someone on your side who is equally knowledgeable to protect your interests.